Muzietto/es6-lambda-calculus/README.md

       }[char];
     }

-now the whole basic alphanumeric charset is at our disposal, with everything numerically ordered.
+now the whole basic alphanumeric charset is at our disposal, with everything numerically ordered

 ### strings (type FIVE)